 The new release allows you to make unlimited voice calls to BBM contacts over a Wi-Fi or a data connection.
 Then you can quickly share pictures, voice notes, and attachments like calendar events and contacts.
 Apart from all these features, BlackBerry has thrown in groups, location sharing and Dropbox integration for quick file sharing with contacts.

-If you’re looking for free WhatsApp alternatives that are not only quick and feature-filled but also secure, then Hike is worth considering.
+If you’re looking for free apps like WhatsApp that are not only quick and feature-filled but also secure, then Hike is worth considering.
 Like most IM applications, this one also allows you to send IMs to friends and family around the globe.
 However, you can also send text messages at no charge to those who don’t have the tool installed.
 The downside is that this feature is only limited to Indian users.

 Nevertheless, there are various other enjoyable attributes such as stickers, photo and video sharing, a walkie-talkie function for continuous voice chatting, group chats and location as well as contact sharing.
 The service integrates with your mobile number, and it doesn’t require a username or PIN.
 All messages sent on Hike over Wi-Fi have 128-bit SSL encryption.